Physiotherapists work with patients to improve their range of movement and promote health and wellbeing.

 1. Entry requirements

-You’ll need a physiotherapy degree or postgraduate award approved by the Health and Care Professions Council (HCPC).
-You’ll then be eligible for state registration and membership of the Chartered Society of Physiotherapy (CSP).
+You’ll need a physiotherapy degree or postgraduate award approved by the Health and Care Professions Council (HCPC)

 You could also gain experience through an apprenticeship.